-- 16.3.1 The proposed scheme is located in the administrative boundary of PKC. - 16.3.2 PKC declared AQMAs for the main built-up areas of Perth and Crieff: - Perth AQMA was declared in 2006 for exceedances of annual mean AQOs for NO2 and PM10 and an AQAP was prepared in 2009. - Crieff AQMA (Perth AQMA No. 2) was declared in 2014, also for exceedances of annual mean AQOs for NO2 and PM10.
-An AQAP for the Crieff AQMA has not yet been published. - Both AQMAs lie approximately 35km outside of the study area and are unlikely to be influenced by changes to traffic as a consequence of the proposed scheme.
-The proposed scheme would also have no implication for the implementation of the AQAP.
+- 16.3.1 The proposed scheme is located in the administrative boundaries of PKC. - 16.3.2 PKC declared an AQMA for an area which encompasses the main built-up areas of Perth and Crieff: - Perth AQMA was declared in 2006 for exceedances of annual mean AQOs for NO2 and PM10 and an AQAP was prepared in 2009. - Crieff AQMA (Perth AQMA No. 2) was declared in 2014, also for exceedances of annual mean AQOs for NO2 and PM10.
+An AQAP for the Crieff AQMA has not yet been published. - 16.3.3 The Perth and Crieff AQMAs lie approximately 23km and 26km respectively outside of the study area and are unlikely to be influenced by changes to traffic as a consequence of the proposed scheme.
+The proposed scheme would also have no implication on the implementation of the AQAP.
 The AQMA are therefore not considered further in this assessment.